paditya9/codePath/README.md

 ## Notes

+* ## Leanrning ##
+  + Most interesting part was to understand the concept of how the colors are changing.

+* ## Challenge ##
-Most intresting part was to understand the concept of how the colors are changing.
-Something I was stuck was to figure about what "StoryBoard" was and how I can integrate the UI with the logic.
-But at the end, I was able to figure it out and make it work smoothly
+  + Something I was stuck was to figure out what "StoryBoard" was and how I can integrate the UI with the logic.

 ## License